Amazon Argues That Alexa Is Protected By the First Amendment in a Murder Trial

 The heart of Amazon’s claim is that Alexa devices could provide insights into a person’s entire life, and having two days worth of audio would be an unreasonable invasion of that privacy.
 Knowing that law enforcement has the ability to request data from these devices and peruse them at will would have a chilling effect on people using the services—which clearly would be bad news for Amazon’s business.

+If the government peeps were smart they'd offer to buy the recorded content, to further improve their marketing..

 Isn't it the victim's Echo they want info from?
-(Score:3)
+(Score:5, Informative)

 If so, shouldn't the decision about whether or not to release that info be up to the victim's family - whoever now has ownership over his estate?
 You would think that if the recordings would help in prosecuting the murderer that they would want to release them.
 I could see Amazon's argument if they were being compelled to release something belonging to the accused, but that doesn't appear to be the case here.